A Guide to Renewing Your U.S. Passport

 If your name has changed, you’ll also need to present any documentation outlining your name change.
 Don’t forget a photo.
 It should meet all the criteria listed on the U.S. State Department website.

-4. Determine Special Circumstances
+4. Determine special circumstances

 If any of the following apply to you, you may have additional requirements for your passport application, such as additional documentation or having a parent or guardian present when you apply.
 Please see the relevant U.S. State Department webpage for more information.

-5. Schedule an Appointment
+5. Schedule an appointment

 Once you have all your documentation, you’ll need to bring everything to your local acceptance facility.
 Remember that most facilities have set hours, so it’s a good idea to schedule an appointment.
 For the post office, you can use the online retail customer appointment scheduler or a lobby self-service kiosk.
 For other facilities, call in advance to make an appointment.